top of page

 • More Focus is placed on pathways, engagement, and wrap theory knowledge.

-• To move to sling 2.5, students must be able to pull over mount and demonstrate a bent arm hold for 10 seconds.
+• To move to sling 2.5, students must be able to:

 Sling Level 2.5